-- 1 - 3 tbsp lemon juice (to taste), plus sliced lemon for serving
+- 1 - 3 tablespoons lemon juice (to taste), plus sliced lemon for serving

 - 3 cups cooked Basmati Rice, for serving

-- Place the rinsed lentils, 3 cups of water, and 1/2 tsp salt in a saucepan.
+- Place the rinsed lentils, 3 cups of water, and ½ teaspoon salt in a saucepan.
 Set over medium heat, bring to a simmer, and cook until the lentils are tender, 20-30 minutes.

 - While the lentils cook, add the oil and diced onion to a skillet and set over medium heat.
 Cook, stirring frequently, until the onion is soft and translucent.

 - Add the chopped red pepper and diced jalapeño and cook for an additional 3-4 minutes, stirring frequently.